raiKdipa/Data-Collection-Web-Crawling-Using-Scrapy-/README.md

 # Web-Crawling-and-Scraping-
-News headlines crawled from the Irish Times page and stored in a CSV file.
+News headlines crawled and stored in a CSV file.